coderboy-raiyan/minimal-node-ts-server-starter/README.md

 A tiny, minimal starter for a Node + Express app written in TypeScript and intended to run with Bun.

-This repository is a lightweight starting point — perfect for forking, experimenting, or using as the basis for small services (including Firebase-backed apps).
-The project was bootstrapped with Bun and runs TypeScript directly with Bun's runtime.
+This repository is a lightweight starting point — perfect for forking, experimenting .The project was bootstrapped with Bun and runs TypeScript directly with Bun's runtime.
+Also it's initialized with Biome.js linting which is a new and very powerful tool which replaces the linting of Eslint and prettier

 ## Quick start